majkizbajki/dishes/README.md

 - styled-components
 - validator

+The time it took me to complete the project - approximately 16 hours.

 ## Design

 The design of the page is based on a custom mockup created in [Figma](https://www.figma.com/file/cob3pXp7YDv270r1ycB13W/Dishes?type=design&node-id=0%3A1&t=VfSytdafdQ7wAsGm-1).